1900 Galveston hurricane: Midwest

 After moving northward from Texas into Oklahoma, the storm produced winds of near 30 mph at Oklahoma City.
 The extratropical remnants of the cyclone then re-intensified to the equivalence of a tropical storm and continued to strengthen, bringing strong winds to the Midwestern United States.
 High winds in Missouri toppled a brick wall under construction in St. Joseph, killing a man and severely injuring another.
 In Illinois, particularly hard hit was the city of Chicago, which experienced wind gusts up to 84 mph.
 Thousands of dollars in damage occurred to roofs, trees, signs, and windows.
 Several people were injured and two deaths occurred in the city, one from a live wire and the other was a drowning after a boat capsized in Lake Michigan.
-In Wisconsin, a bateau with 18 people on board sank in the Eau Claire River, drowning 6 men and nearly taking the lives of the others.
+In Wisconsin, many weather stations in the northern and central portions of the state recorded at least 1 in of rainfall, including a peak total of 4.25 in in Shawano.
 Heavy rains fell in parts of Minnesota.
 The Minneapolis–Saint Paul area recorded 4.23 in of precipitation over a period of 16 hours.
 Farther north, several washouts occurred, especially in the northern areas of the state.
 A bridge, along with a few train cars, were swept away during a washout in Cold Spring.

 In Michigan, the storm produced winds around 60 mph at Muskegon.
 Tides from Lake Michigan were the highest in several months.
 According to The Times Herald, the city of Marshall experienced "the severest windstorm of the season", which uprooted trees and damaged several buildings.
 Throughout the state, winds left at least $12,000 in losses to peach orchards, with many peach trees uprooted.
 Significant losses to apples and pears also occurred.
 Rough seas in Lake Erie resulted in several maritime incidents offshore Ohio.
 The John B. Lyon, a 255 ft steamer, capsized about 5 mi north of Conneaut.
 Fourteen out of sixteen crew members drowned.
 A survivor suggested that the ship being overloaded may have been a factor in its sinking.
 About 10 mi farther north, the schooner Dundee sank, causing at least one death.
 In another incident nearby, the steamer City of Erie, with about 300 passengers aboard, was hit by a wave that swept over the bulwarks.
 The engine slowed and the steamers later reached safety in Canada with no loss of lives.
 In Toledo, strong winds disrupted telegraph services.
 Winds also blew water out of parts of the Maumee River and Maumee Bay to such an extent that they were impassable by vessels due to low water levels.
 A number of vessels were buried in mud several feet deep, while about 20 others were beached.